 In May 2025, Turco Legal made an initial $5,000 donation to Lawyers for Civil Rights.
 That gift was only the beginning.

-From there, we made a deeper commitment: Turco Legal would donate 10% of its profits to help fund Lawyers for Civil Rights, a Boston-based civil rights organization whose work is as urgent, courageous, and necessary now as it has ever been.
+From there, we made a deeper commitment.
+Turco Legal would donate 10% of its profits.
+These funds support Lawyers for Civil Rights, a Boston-based civil rights organization.
+Its work is urgent, courageous, and necessary now more than ever.
 As we write this, our giving has grown to more than $67,000 through February, and our commitment remains strong.

 We share that update with gratitude, but also with purpose.

-LCR’s mission is clear: it works with people of color, immigrants, and low-income communities to fight discrimination, foster equity, and pursue justice through creative and courageous legal advocacy, education, and economic empowerment.
-It provides free, life-changing legal support to individuals, families, and small businesses in partnership with law firms and community allies.
+LCR’s mission is clear.
+It works with people of color, immigrants, and low-income communities to fight discrimination.
+It fosters equity and pursues justice through creative and courageous legal advocacy, education, and economic empowerment.
+LCR provides free, life-changing legal support to individuals, families, and small businesses in partnership with law firms and community allies.

 That mission is not abstract.
-It shows up in court filings, emergency advocacy, public records requests, policy work, community education, and impact litigation across immigrant rights, education, housing, voting rights, employment, police accountability, and economic justice.
-The breadth of that work is one of the reasons we chose not to make a one-time gift and move on.
-We wanted to build a model of recurring support that could help sustain the kind of long-horizon, high-impact civil rights litigation that communities depend on.
-As LCR and Turco Legal wrote together in a recent op-ed, Turco Legal pledged 10% of firm proceeds to LCR, and in one year that support had already grown to well over $50,000 — a model meant to provide more predictable, durable funding for frontline civil-rights advocacy.
+This work shows up in court filings and emergency advocacy.
+It also appears in public records requests and policy work.
+Across communities, it is present in education and impact litigation.
+The efforts span immigrant rights, education, and housing.
+Work in this area includes voting rights and employment issues.
+It further addresses police accountability and economic justice.
+The scope of the work led us to avoid a one-time gift and instead stay involved.
+We wanted to build a model of recurring support.
+It would sustain long-term, high-impact civil rights litigation communities rely on.
+As LCR and Turco Legal wrote in a recent op-ed, Turco Legal pledged 10% of firm proceeds to LCR.
+In one year, that support exceeded $50,000.
+The model aims to provide predictable, durable funding for civil-rights advocacy.

 Over the past year, LCR has shown exactly why that kind of sustained support matters.

 One of the clearest examples is LCR’s work standing up to increasingly aggressive and unlawful immigration enforcement.
-LCR’s 2025 Annual Report explains that immigrant communities faced “unprecedented attacks” and that LCR responded by defending vulnerable communities, insisting that the rule of law be upheld, and filing some of the earliest civil rights complaints in the country to serve as blueprints for advocates nationwide.
+LCR’s 2025 Annual Report describes “unprecedented attacks” on immigrant communities.
+LCR responded by defending vulnerable groups and upholding the rule of law.
+It also filed early civil rights complaints to guide advocates nationwide.

 That work is not theoretical.
 It is intensely human.

 Consider the Ramirez Sanan family in Chelsea.
-In December 2025, LCR submitted a Federal Tort Claims Act complaint on behalf of Hilda Ramirez Sanan — a lawful permanent resident who has lived in the United States for over 20 years — and her children, who are U.S. citizens.
-According to the complaint, armed and masked ICE officers blocked the family’s car near Chelsea District Court, shattered the windows without identifying themselves, forcibly removed family members, violently restrained Ms. Ramirez Sanan, and traumatized her 13-year-old autistic son in the process.
-The complaint alleges that officers ignored her lawful status, never produced a warrant, and tried to force her into an unmarked vehicle before local authorities intervened.
+In December 2025, LCR filed a Federal Tort Claims Act complaint for Hilda Ramirez Sanan.
+She is a lawful permanent resident of over 20 years.
+Her children are U.S. citizens.
+According to the complaint, armed and masked ICE officers blocked the family’s car near Chelsea District Court.
+They allegedly shattered the windows without identifying themselves and forcibly removed the family.
+Ms. Ramirez Sanan was violently restrained, traumatizing her 13-year-old autistic son.
+The complaint alleges that officers ignored her lawful status and never produced a warrant.
+They then tried forcing her into an unmarked vehicle before authorities intervened.

 The complaint goes on to describe the aftermath: recurring nightmares, physical injuries, ongoing treatment, financial strain, and a family living with the profound psychological consequences of a lawless and violent encounter.
 That is the sort of case many people will read about for a moment and then move on from.
 LCR does the opposite.
-It documents.
-It investigates.
-It litigates.
-It seeks accountability.
+It documents, investigates, and litigates to seek accountability.
 And it forces the legal system to confront conduct that should never be normalized.

 The Ramirez Sanan matter is part of a broader body of immigrant-rights work that LCR has undertaken.
 In its Annual Report, LCR highlights its lawsuit protecting birthright citizenship, its litigation defending sanctuary cities like Chelsea and Somerville from federal retaliation, its support for families targeted by violent ICE operations, and its work challenging attempts to terminate humanitarian protections for Haitian and Venezuelan immigrants.
 The report makes clear that LCR is not just reacting to one incident at a time.
 It is building doctrine, precedent, and legal infrastructure in real time.